 A Primer on International Shipping to Mexico and Canada

 Mexico and Canada are the first- and second-largest trading partners with the United States, totaling $614.5 billion and $612.1 billion1&2 in goods trading in 2019, respectively.
 Simply put – cross-border trading to the north or south is good business.
-However, you can't effectively export your products to these countries without familiarizing yourself with the ins-and-outs of international shipping first.
+However, you can't effectively export your products to these countries without familiarizing yourself with the ins-and-outs of parcel and international shipping first.

 Put on a sombrero and throw some Canadian bacon on the pan for this dive into the essentials of cross-border shipping.